gudrunhe/secdec/README.md

     $ make help

 `pySecDec` comes with a self test suite written in the `python unittest` framework.
-The most convenient way to run all test is using `nose` (http://nose.readthedocs.org).
-If `nose` is installed, type
+The most convenient way to run all test is using [Nose].
+If Nose is installed (as it would be after `make dependencies`), type

     $ make check